VII AUDIOVISUAL CREATION EUROPEAN COMPETITION RULES (2020)

-CTL Audiovisual School announces the VI European Audiovisual Creation Competition «CTL 59 seconds” with the following RULES:
+CTL Audiovisual School announces the VII European Audiovisual Creation Competition «CTL 59 seconds” with the following RULES:

 1. – Participants

 The competition is open to any person over 16 years having European nationality and / or residence who presents, either individually or in group, video works with a maximum length of 59 seconds, credit titles included.
 Works exceeding this time or commercial video spots will not be allowed.
 All works must be original.

 The aim of the EUROPEAN AUDIOVISUAL CREATION COMPETITION «CTL 59 SECONDS» is to spread, promote and encourage the implementation of video art works.
 It is specifically aimed at students, hobbyists and professionals wanting to publicize, both in person and on-line, audiovisual works with a maximum duration of 59 seconds that must have some artistic and technical value.
 Commercial videos are not allowed.
 The video topic – development of a thematic idea or story line – will be free choice and its content may have fiction or documentary nature.
 The Judges will particularly take into account originality and creativity, as well as visual, conceptual and formal experimentation of the works.

 The contest was founded to spread artistic intention through video creation, considering as artistic intention all what is not merely communicative or informative, but which adds some experimental, formal, poetic and philosophical content to the audiovisual creation in itself, using technical, grammatical, conceptual and aesthetic resources.

 The contest participants will all have nationality and/or residence credited in any of the 51 states, territories and regions in Europe, namely: